 - See key database.

 A key ring that contains both public keys that are stored as signer certificates and private keys that are stored in personal certificates.
-See also key ring.
+See also key database file.

 In telephony, the type of telephone system that provides telephones with more than one line for users.
 Outside lines appear directly on the telephones instead of being routed through an operator and transferred, as in PBX systems.